Kraymond1738/LearnHub/README.md

 A REST API allowed for this frontend to interact with the backend in a simple and well documented way.
 We decided to use ORM and MySQL because of modularity and familiarity.

-Front End
+FrontEnd
 * Javascript components
-* CSS for consistent styling
+* HTML/CSS for consistent styling
 * API Calls to manipulate database

 REST API